 "I knew when I joined Cummins, I wanted to run a business.
 International trade and international business has always been my ultimate goal.
 I knew other leaders who had recently joined Cummins and who loved it, and that stuck with me."

 Over the past decade, Pamela has led Cummins businesses to strong growth — first as a member of the Cummins Filtration leadership team and in her current role as President of the Company's global Distribution business, which sells and services Cummins products in more than 190 countries and territories.
+She is the first woman to lead one of Cummins’ four major business units and today oversees a multibillion dollar business of more than 13,000 employees.

 The development of Cummins' Distribution business has been particularly gratifying for Pamela, who has helped lead a change in culture and approach to the Company's most global business.
 Today, Cummins owns a stake in 85 percent of its distributors around the world and is well on its way to creating a cohesive, integrated sales and service organization that often is the Company's first venture into emerging markets.